Skip to main content

 Capital truth before narrative

-The protocol must be able to answer:
+The protocol can answer:

 • what is funded